ydkmlt84/Maintainerr_docs/docs/Configuration.md

+---
+description: Information on how to get Maintainerr up and running.
+---

 All configuration is done inside the application, no extra config is required in files. </br>
 When you first access the webUI, you will be redirected to the settings page.
 If this doesn't happen, refresh the page.